-Enables the effect of the only keyword in an object push command.
+Enables the effect of the only keyword in an output push command.
+Does not effect output to stdout within a topaz -S script.
 To disable this effect, use the omit pushonly command.

-Default: omit pushonly
+Default: display pushonly

 resultcheck

 display resultCheck

 Allows Topaz programs to check input values and record the results.
 This command creates the ./topazerrors.log file or opens the file to append to it, if it already exists.
 Specifying display resultCheck is equivalent to setting expectvalue true, except that it affects the behavior of all run and printit commands, not only the next one.